waruni1017/Salary-Prediction-Portfolio/README.md

 **Introduction**

-Let it be Students in high school, parents who have young children, recent graduates seeking jobs.
-Many in the modern world, wonder and keen to know what educational qualification, what industry and/or what job may provide the desired salary they are looking for.
-Even the employers may also benefit knowing salary for different job postings.
-That way it would open space for them to negotiate properly when the time comes.
+Let them be students, parents who have young children, recent graduates seeking jobs.
+Many in the modern world, will be keen to know what educational qualification, what industry and/or level of employment may provide them the desired salary they are looking for.
+Even the employers may also be eager to know the expected salaries for different job positions.
+This may open space for negotiations.

-In this project I develop 3 models, namely multiple linear regression, random forest regression and gradient boosting regression, and identify the best out of these, comparing the mean square errors.
+In this project I develop 3 models, namely multiple linear regression, random forest regression and gradient boosting regression, and identify the best out of these by comparing the mean square errors.

 **Dataset**